google/docsy/userguide/content/en/docs/Adding content/navigation.md

 ---
 ```

 To hide a page or section from the menu, set `toc_hide: true` in front matter.
+When set to true in a page, that page is not displayed in the section index page's list of pages.

 ### Section menu options